elskater98/tanks-game/PACKAGE1.md

 # PACKAGE 1
 ## Introduction

-In this package, we have the aim to generate a random map using c++ and visualize the map created with OpenGL.
+This package is focused on introducing us to the opengl libraries, and how to display basic figures via its methods.

+The idea starts from creating an algorithm to generate a random map for a pacman game, using c++.
+In this way, from the data-structure that models the map, we will be able to perform its corresponding visualitzation through opengl libraries.

 ## Generate Random Map
 First of all, we search different algorithms to generate random maps and we found different techniques to generate a random map with at least one path.
 For example Binary Tree, Depth First Search, Kruskal's, Prim's, recursive division and sidewinder.
 All of them, have in common are search algorithms.